Mass Spectrometry Curriculum Scope

 A mass spectrometer determines the masses and relative abundances of atoms or molecules in a sample.
 While you do not need to memorise the details for the exam, understanding the process helps you interpret the output.

-The IB will not test you on the inner workings of the mass spectrometer.
-Focus your revision on reading and interpreting mass spectra.
+The IB will not test you on the hardware components or operational mechanisms of the mass spectrometer.
+Focus your revision strictly on reading and interpreting mass spectra peaks, \(m/z\) ratios, and fragmentation losses.

 Reading a Mass Spectrum